 of atmosphere in quietude.

 Growing up in Cleveland, Ohio I would often visit the Cleveland Museum of Art.
 While there, I was always drawn to the work of two particular artists, the spray painting of Jules Olitski and the soft atmospheric rectangles of Mark Rothko.
 Standing in front of their paintings, which contained no apparent imagery, instilled in me the concept of eliciting an emotional response through patient viewing.
-Then, as a young artist, I spent much time studying the paintings of Agnes Martin and Johannes Vermeer which are polar opposites in imagery but whose canvases both exude the visual sensation in paint of light and atmosphere.
+Then, as a young artist, I spent much time studying the paintings of Mark Rothko, Agnes Martin and Johannes Vermeer which are polar opposites in imagery but whose canvases both exude the visual sensation in paint of light and atmosphere.
 I was also fascinated by Op artists, especially the work of two Cleveland Institute of Art professors, Julian Stanczak and Richard Anuszkiewics.
 When viewed from a distance, their paintings appear to have beautiful blends of color, but up close those subtle blends of color are the optical affect created by hard- edged geometric shapes, each painted a slightly different color value.